Wireless-Innovation-Forum/Common-Data/README.md

 This reference data corresponds to a snapshot of the latest USGS data available from July 2017.

-The data is read by the NED terrain driver found in `harness/src/reference_models/geo/terrain.py`, and in particular is used by the reference propagation models in `harness/src/reference_models/propagation`.
+The data is read by the SAS NED terrain driver found in `harness/src/reference_models/geo/terrain.py`, and in particular is used by the SAS reference propagation models in `harness/src/reference_models/propagation`.

 Header files are provided for enabling the data to be displayed on any GIS tool.